 While certainly the cure is something we all want, Less Cancer has been a pioneer in shifting the focus to prevention after 100 years and countless billions of dollars on curing cancer.
 Today there are more incidences of cancer, not less, and the rate of cancer incidence globally is expected to increase not decrease.
 Since the founding of Less Cancer, the organization has been instrumental in bringing the issue to national and global attention, changing policies that work to prevent this dreaded disease.
 The organization founded National Cancer Prevention Day and initiated the very first United States Congressional Bipartisian Cancer Prevention Caucus.

-Cyclists for Less Cancer work to raise funds and awareness so the organization may reach its global audience with education, best practices and policies that work to prevent cancer.
+Cyclists for Less Cancer work to raise funds and develop educational programming for global audiences.
 The organization has been working tirelessly to protect the public from preventable cancers since 2004.